John Cabot: Sponsorship

-Cabot sought financing and royal patronage in England, in contrast to Columbus' expeditions being financed mainly by the Spanish crown.
+Cabot sought financing and royal patronage in England.
 Cabot planned to depart to the west from a northerly latitude in search of a northern passage to Asia.

 Historians had thought that, on arrival in England, Cabot went to Bristol, a major maritime centre, to seek financial backers.
 This was the only English city to have had a history of undertaking exploratory expeditions into the Atlantic.
 Cabot's royal patent, issued by the Crown in 1496, stated that all expeditions should be undertaken from Bristol, so his primary financial supporters were probably based in that city.
 In any case, it also stipulated that the commerce resulting from any discoveries must be conducted with England alone, with goods being brought in only through Bristol.
 Although those goods would be free of other duties, the King was to receive one-fifth of the profit.
 This would have made Bristol into a monopoly port, with sole right to engage in colonial trade.
 In stating this, Henry VII of England was presumably influenced by Iberian practices: Portugal having made Lisbon into such a monopoly port, while Spain was in the process of doing the same thing with Seville.

 In the late 20th century, British historian Alwyn Ruddock found documentation that Cabot went first to London, where he received some financial backing from its Italian community.
 She suggested one patron was Father Giovanni Antonio de Carbonariis, an Augustinian friar who was also the deputy to Adriano Castellesi, the papal tax collector.
 Ruddock also suggested that Carbonariis accompanied Cabot's 1498 expedition.
 She further suggested that the friar, on good terms with the King, introduced the explorer to King Henry VII.
 Beyond this, Ruddock stated that Cabot received a loan from an Italian banking house in London.
 As Ruddock ordered the destruction of all her research notes on her death in 2005, scholars have had to duplicate her research and rediscover documents.
 The Cabot Project was formed at the University of Bristol in 2009 to research Cabot and the Bristol expeditions.
 Francesco Guidi Bruscoli, of the University of Florence, found some of Ruddock's documentation, confirming that Cabot received money in March 1496 from the Bardi family banking firm of Florence.
 The bankers located in London provided fifty nobles (£16 13s.
 4d.) to support Cabot's expedition to "go and find the new land".
 This payment from the Florentine merchants would have represented a substantial contribution, although it was not enough to finance the expedition completely.

 On 5 March 1496 Henry VII gave Cabot and his three sons letters patent with the following charge for exploration: